-The price of Bronze is directly related with the volume of the model to print.
+The price of Bronze is directly related to the volume of the model to print.
 There is a flat fee for small models up to 8 grams (±1 cm³).
 There is no extra charge for PU coating.

 Bronze can typically be used for detailed miniatures, sculptures, jewelry or preprint tests (e.g. to form-fit before ordering Gold or Silver).